Opened: 25 Apr 1959

 The loading dock for the ride was decorated with bales of cotton and things that may have been found at the ports of the Mississippi.
 Blue lights were installed around the edge of the lake for added ambience after dark.

 There was no show on the Showboat, but that doesn’t mean there weren’t things to see on the ride.
-It sailed past a miniature farm, which could have been somewhere along the banks or perhaps on the tiny island on the south side of the lake.
+It sailed past a miniature farm somewhere along the banks.

 Lagoon Lake was also home to “an elusive dragon” that shot up out of the water as the Showboat went by.
 Pictures of the dragon are very hard to come by – probably since it appeared only briefly – but a frequent guest of the park back then remembers that the orange dragon “came up out of the lake on a schedule.
 Every 30 minutes maybe.”
 He also recalls it being about 25-feet tall and that it resided in the northeast corner of the lake.
 Coincidentally, that’s the same area where a large burst of water blasts up from the lake during Frightmares, when activated by the Wild Kingdom Train.

 In 1971, the Water Skeeters began operating on the southwest corner of the lake while the Showboat continued traveling the rest of the lake for one more season.
 After the Showboat closed, the Water Skeeters began using the Showboat’s loading dock and the course of the ride expanded.
 Tidal Wave opened in 1980, causing the Water Skeeters dock to be moved.
 Until the ’90s, a large metal gate stood at the entrance of Tidal Wave, which probably originated from the days of the Showboat.